kriogenia/empathy-academy-search-path-module/doc/Week3.md

 SearchResponse looked easy at first, even with the generic typing.
 It was not.
 I had a hard time being able to test properly the json conversion.
 I did it tho.
+SearchResult was almost the same, but it did need mocking and therefore the installation of Mockito.